-A pre-program design call with key stakeholders identifies specific business goals and values that the Helping Hands program will deliver upon.
-The building of the hands is an experiential component used as a ‘business simulation’.
-It is advised that the participants do not know anything about the prosthetic hand or philanthropic component of the program.
+We’ll hold a pre-program design call with key stakeholders to identify specific business goals and values the Helping Hands program will deliver upon.
+The team building of the hands is an experiential component used as a ‘business simulation.’
+It is advised that the participants do not know anything about the prosthetic hand or philanthropic component of the program beforehand.
 We will strategically title the program related to the learning outcome and leave it otherwise ambiguous.
-Sample session title: ‘Collaborating for Good’.
+Sample session title: ‘Collaborating for Good.’

-Introduction: A powerful introduction sets a strong context for engagement, and application related to the specific business values and individual behaviors of your team.
-Whether it is communication, engagement, purpose-driven work, or customer-centricity, Odyssey’s Lead Facilitator will provide context to how (and why) these and/or other focal points will be integrated into the experience.
+Introduction: A powerful introduction sets the stage for team engagement and application related to the specific business values and individual behaviors of your team.
+Whether the focus is one or all things centered on communication, engagement, purpose-driven work, or customer-centricity — Odyssey’s Lead Facilitator will provide context to how (and why) these and/or other focal points will be integrated into the experience.

-ART : Awareness of Reflexive Tendencies (ART™) is introduced to pinpoint the reflexive strengths and areas for improvement that team members default to while under pressure.
-Participants engage in a series of brief get-out-of-your-seat challenges to determine areas requiring a more deliberate approach to mediate team results, relationships, and work process.
-These activities prepare team members to deliver on-time, with quality, and a deeper sense of purpose.
+ART: Awareness of Reflexive Tendencies (ART™) is introduced to pinpoint the reflexive strengths and areas for improvement that team members default to while under pressure.
+Participants engage in a series of brief get-out-of-your-seat challenges to determine areas requiring a more deliberate approach to mediate team results, team relationships, and work processes.
+These activities prepare team members to deliver on-time, with quality, and a drive home a deeper sense of purpose.

-The business simulation… Time to practice: The Pre-Build Video (see video on this page) unveils the ‘business simulation’.
+The business simulation … turned aha! moment: The Pre-Build Video (see video below) unveils the ‘business simulation.’
 Until this point, this reference infers a hypothetical simulation.
 As they watch the video they realize this is not hypothetical at all.
 They understand that their efforts will have a life-changing impact on others.
-At this point, they understand the value of the Helping Hands project, the value of their time, and the value of your organization’s commitment to doing something REALLY valuable.
+At this point, they understand the value of the Helping Hands project, the value of their time, and the value of your organization’s commitment to doing something truly valuable.

 At a ratio of three team members to one hand, everyone is given the over-arching challenges to complete: